AVI8R13/bot/README.md

    - Under the "Token" section in the bot settings, click "Reset Token".
 You may have to enter your password or 2FA code to do this.
    - Once your token has been revealed, click "Copy Token" to copy it to your clipboard.

-4. Replace the Token Variable:
+4. Replace the Token and other API variables:

    - In your project code, find the variable `BOT_TOKEN` and replace it with your bot's token.
    - Alternatively, you can create a `.env` file in your project directory with the following content:
      `BOT_TOKEN="your_token"`, which is much more secure than storing it in the `client.py` file.
+   - To use commands that utilize Giphy, you will also need a Giphy API Key, which can be obtained from the [Giphy Developers Page](https://developers.giphy.com/)

 5. Run the bot:
    - Create a `data` folder in your project directory.